nxtcapi/IceWare/README.md

 <b>IceWare</b> is a roblox exploiting script hub that was founded around december 2022.
 It was a solo project at first but became a fun little project between me and a few friends of mine.
-In its lifetime, iw has been executed a bit over 1.5M+ time, wich i never expected as this was just a troll project at first.
+In its lifetime, iw has been executed a bit over 1.5M+ time, wich i never expected as this was just a troll project at first.<br><br>